ibm-cloud-docs/power-iaas/registering-linux.md

 # Using SLES within the Power Systems Virtual Server
 {: #using-linux}

-If you opt not to register for a [full Linux&reg; subscription](docs/power-iaas?topic=power-iaas-set-full-Linux), you can deploy a Linux&trade; virtual machine (VM) using one of the IBM stock OS images, or bring your own Linux image (in OVA format), provided that you also provide your own Linux subscription from a Linux vendor.
+You can deploy a Linux&trade; virtual machine (VM) using one of the IBM stock OS images, or you can bring your own Linux image (in OVA format).
+For support, you can use your own Linux subscription from a Linux vendor or choose to register for a [full Linux&reg; subscription](docs/power-iaas?topic=power-iaas-set-full-Linux), (an additional charge will apply).
 {: shortdesc}

 To provision a Linux VM with your subscription, select **Linux – Client supplied subscription**.
 In the image menu, you can select either an IBM stock image or your custom image.
 For more information, see [how to deploy a custom image with {{site.data.keyword.powerSys_notm}}](docs/power-iaas?topic=power-iaas-deploy-custom-image).